 In this article there is one example for each type of activity.
-If you follow this link - Flash card activities - you will find more examples for each type of activity.
+If you follow this link - Using flash cards - you will find more examples for each type of activity.

 - Why use flash cards?